MAS ‘closely studying' reports on 'FinCEN' leak that mentioned Singapore banks in suspicious transactions

 READ: FinCEN documents reportedly show banks moved illicit funds

-All three local banks – DBS, OCBC and UOB - were named as part of a sample of transactions extracted from the documents, dubbed the “FinCEN Files”.
+The three local banks – DBS, OCBC and UOB - were named in a sample of transactions extracted from the documents, dubbed the “FinCEN Files”.

 The MAS said it is aware that Singapore banks were mentioned in these media reports.